 I would hate to speculate, but things are looking up from hereBy Rob Carrigan, firstname.lastname@example.org

 I originally wrote this more than a decade ago as the spot price of gold took an uptick.
-Friday, Feb.
-16, 2018, the spot price was $1357.15 per ounce, up just a little.
+Sunday, August, 2020, the spot price was $2,035 per ounce, down slightly.
 Over time of course, it goes up and down with changes in the economy and political situations, which keeps investors checking the price of this precious metal every morning.
 Despite this level of speculation, gold continues to be the most popular investment precious metal for those that feel the need to get their hands on something tangible.
 For centuries, it has been a mysterious symbol of value and wealth.

 As the price of gold holds the line at more than $900 an ounce, it becomes interesting to speculate.
 My own personal “what if” statement considers that price historically.
 “What if the price was always that high?”